osbornnick/osbornnick.1/README.md

 ## osbornnick.com v1

-A personal website built with Django and Bootstrap, hosted on heroku (probably)
+A personal website built with Django and Bootstrap, hosted using nginx and gunicorn

-not yet live.
+Live!